In no particular order.

 A Tension Leg Platform is a floating platform that provides stability using tensioned tendons anchored to the ocean floor.
 Offshore wind turbines use these because they are considered very stable; however, the gyroscopic effect of the turbine rotor introduces a new inertial element on the platform, which is not yet fully understood.
 The objective of this thesis is to study the inertial effect that the rotating blades of a wind turbine will have on the motion of a Tension Leg Platform in incident waves.
 To do this, we will design, build, moor, and test a turbine in the Robinson Model Basin.

-A Preliminary Design of a Low-Budget Hospital Ship for Epidemic/Pandemic Rapid Response
+A Preliminary Design of a Navy Hospital Ship to Include Epidemic/Pandemic Rapid Response

 In the fight against COVID-19, the US government employed as many techniques as possible, including the deployment of the Navy’s two hospital ships to each coast.
 These ships were designed decades ago to provide tactical medical support, but since have been used more often for humanitarian aid and disaster response missions.
 The Navy has been working on replacements for these vessels, and such a design should reflect the new types of missions that Navy hospital ships have been completing.
 This thesis will include a design that supports rapid response for infectious disease control and treatment.